Nbisht1208/AI-LogDetector/README.md

 npm test
 ```

-## Development Tips
+## 💡 Notes

-- The frontend and backend are configured to run independently in development.
+- The frontend and backend can run independently in development.
-- Docker Compose is the easiest way to run the full stack together.
+- Docker Compose is the recommended approach for running the full stack locally.
-- Use authenticated routes for log management, alerting, and statistics.

-## Notes

-- The project combines ML/AI-powered log anomaly detection with a full web-based observability workflow.
-- The backend includes log upload parsing, storage, alert handling, and dashboard analytics.
-- The AI service is designed to be its own microservice and can be extended with additional detection models.
+- The AI service is designed as a separate microservice so it can be extended independently.